 - To disseminate the outcomes and benefits from TAPAS. – focusing on dissemination activities for uptake of the toolbox and decision support system through various tailor-made actions to ensure their continued use beyond the lifetime of the project (WP9).

-The ultimate goal of the project is to create cost-efficient management tools and practices for the European aquaculture sector to investigate the scope of fish farming activity, social interactions, potential environmental impacts and any future risks.
+The ultimate goal of the project was to create cost-efficient management tools and practices for the European aquaculture sector to investigate the scope of fish farming activity, social interactions, potential environmental impacts and any future risks.

 - Securing sustainable development and growth of aquaculture through improved management of fish farms to harmonize production with the carrying capacity of the selected site.